 Charlene Rocci Stolo

 Over the years, my work has evolved through immersive exploration, experimentation, and transformation in style, media, and dimension.
-This fluidity is vital for growth and refinement, allowing pieces to be created that aim to evoke emotion, provoke thought, recall a memory, or simply celebrate the elements and principles of art.
+This fluidity is vital for growth and refinement, as it allowed me to create pieces that evoke emotion, provoke thought, recall a memory or simply celebrate the elements and principle of art.
 My work spans figures, faces, and abstracts involving wood or other mixed media.
 Each piece intends to invite engagement and contemplation.